mykebates/Gravity-Forms-Custom-Post-Path/README.md

 Gravity-Forms-Custom-Post-Path
 ==============================

-Post your gravity field values to an additional location such as a CRM like Market or Salesforce.
+Post your gravity field values to an additional location such as a CRM like Marketo or Salesforce.

 # This is a very early working version